awsdocs/aws-cdk-guide/doc_source/tools.md

                                                        [boolean] [default: true]
-  --role-arn, -r        ARN of Role to use when invoking CloudFormation [string] --toolkit-stack-name  The name of the CDK toolkit stack               [string] --staging             copy assets to the output directory (use --no-staging to
+  --role-arn, -r        ARN of Role to use when invoking CloudFormation [string] --toolkit-stack-name  The name of the CDK toolkit stack               [string] --staging             Copy assets to the output directory (use --no-staging to
-                        disable, needed for local debugging the source files with SAM CLI)                  [boolean] [default: true] --output, -o          emits the synthesized cloud assembly into a directory (default: cdk.out)                              [string] --ci                  Force CI detection.
-Use --no-ci to disable CI autodetection.                [boolean] [default: false] --tags, -t            tags to add to the stack (KEY=VALUE)             [array] --version             Show version number                            [boolean] -h, --help            Show help                                      [boolean]
+                        disable, needed for local debugging the source files with SAM CLI)                  [boolean] [default: true] --output, -o          Emits the synthesized cloud assembly into a directory (default: cdk.out)                              [string] --no-color            Removes colors and other style from console output [boolean] [default: false] --version             Show version number                            [boolean] -h, --help            Show help                                      [boolean]